TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/getting_started/download_and_install.md

 ### OpenSSL {#INSTALL_OPENSSL}

-\note You need to install OpenSSL only if you plan to rebuild the SBL application.
-      For initial evaluation on TI EVM, you do not need to rebuild the SBL and you can use the pre-built SBL's for TI EVM.
-      In this case, at least initially in your development, you don't need OpenSSL and you can skip this step.

 - OpenSSL is needed for signing the bootloader images when booting using a bootloader.
 - Download and install OpenSSL as below,
   - In windows,